 Researchers estimate that one out of every three boys and two out of every five girls born in the United States in the year 2000 will be diagnosed with diabetes during their lifetimes.
 Journal of the American Medical Association

 Overweight and obesity are associated with a 52 percent increased risk of a new diagnosis of asthma among children and adolescents.
 American Journal of Epidemiology

-“Cardioville is an extraordinary tool that can truly help kids start making the right choices regarding fitness, diet and nutrition at an early age—and they’ll have lots of fun doing it.”Chef Jamie - Cardioville
+“Cardioville is an extraordinary tool that can truly help all generations start making the right choices regarding fitness, diet and nutrition—and they’ll have lots of fun doing it.”Chef Jamie - Cardioville